 I thought I was the only one having difficulty sleeping these days.
 This quarantine has been badly messing with my sleeping routine.
 I can no longer feign sleep by ten or eleven in the evening yet my body gets fully awake by four or five in the morning.

 We used to make fun of adulting.
-Create memes and inside jokes of it.
+Create memes and inside jokes about it.
 Yet only those affected can feel the gravity weighing down with it.
-Much more with adulting in this time of corona virus pandemic.
+Much more with adulting in this time of coronavirus pandemic.
 Double kill – that’s how those online games describe it.
 Savage.
 Rampage.